 Apple demonstrates how a well-built corporate culture can become the basis for success.
 But what makes this culture so attractive and effective?
-Is it just the charismatic leadership of Steve Jobs, or are there deeper principles that guide Apple's operations?
-In this article, we will look at the key aspects of Apple's company culture that help the company stay at the forefront of technological innovation and shape the future.
+Is it just Steve Jobs’s charismatic leadership, or are there deeper principles that guide Apple’s operations?
+In this article, we will examine the key aspects of Apple’s company culture that help it stay at the forefront of technological innovation and shape the future.

 1. Innovation above all else

-One of the main secrets of Apple's success and the foundation of the company's corporate culture is prioritizing innovation.
-It is innovative products that have made the company famous all over the world. iPhones have influenced an entire generation, and almost everyone has such products as iPods, iPads, and Apple Watch.
+One of the main secrets of Apple’s success and the foundation of its corporate culture is its commitment to innovation.
+It is innovative products that have made the company famous all over the world. iPhones have influenced an entire generation, and almost everyone has products such as iPods, iPads, and Apple Watches.
 Apple is boldly taking steps and implementing changes, winning the hearts of millions of users.

-That's why the company requires not only creativity from its employees but also the ability to think outside the box and go beyond in search of excellence.
-The team must keep any ideas for Apple company innovation secret until a new product is released.
+That’s why the company requires its employees to have the ability to think outside the box and go beyond to pursue excellence.
 These qualities help create products that shape entire generations of the 21st century.
+If you want know more about one of Apple’s founders, check out our summary of Steve Jobs.

 2. All employees are experts